rcdilorenzo/fda-510k-medical-devices/src/static/md/process.md

 $ hadoop fs -copyFromLocal /usr/data/scripts/device-510k-converted.json /user/rcdilorenzo/
 ```

 Unfortunately, I became a bit stuck investigating how to get this dataset into [Apache Hive](https://hive.apache.org/) so that I could visually explore it and perform analysis.
 To do this, I hoped to use other tools provided by [Hortonworks Data Platform](https://hortonworks.com/products/data-center/hdp/) (HDP) on the rack server to accomplish this goal.
 [Apache Pig](https://pig.apache.org/) was my first attempt before I realized that most "Big Data" tools expect the JSON to be line-by-line rather than one enormous array.
-I was attempting to apply [Twitter's Elephant Bird plugin](https://github.com/twitter/elephant-bird) when I came to this realization.
-Though I did get Apache Pig to read the data, the translation to an HBase Catalog table within Hadoop was nearly impossible since the schema of columns and types was being determined on-the-fly by elephant-bird.
+I was attempting to apply [Twitter's Elephant Bird JSON plugin](https://github.com/twitter/elephant-bird) when I came to this realization.
+Though I did get Apache Pig to read the data, the translation to an HBase Catalog table within Hadoop was nearly impossible since the schema of columns and types was being determined on-the-fly by Elephant Bird.

 Having discovered this alternate format, I scoured the web looking for conversion to a line-by-line based JSON format.
 The few tools I did find were quite disappointing.
-Therefore, I pulled out one of my favorite languages for this job writing the script below to manually stream each line and group until a line could be appended to an output file:
+Therefore, I pulled out one of my favorite languages for this job writing the script below to manually stream each line and group until a single-line JSON object could be appended to the output file.

 ```elixir
 defmodule MultiLineConvert do